"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 Jacob followed suit, wiping the dirt from his face.

-Frank raised his hand, a flicker of fire igniting in his palm.
-The flames danced and crackled, casting ominous shadows across his face.
+A flicker of fire ignited in his palm; the flames danced and crackled, casting ominous shadows across his face.

 "Let's see how cocky you are now," Frank sneered, hurling the fireball toward Kieran.

-His eyes darted to Ben, who stood with his hand outstretched, a smug expression plastered across his face.
+His eyes darted to Ben, who stood with his hand outstretched and a smug look plastered across his face.

 The fireball struck Kieran's arm, searing his flesh.